 You might also find these items from our collections useful:

 - Staff magazines from the major railway companies of the 20th century.
 These magazines feature staff promotions, retirements and awards, and often have employee photos.
 They also provide an insight into what life was like working on the railways

 - If your ancestor served in the armed forces in the First or Second World Wars and was unlucky enough not to survive, we have copies of many of the Rolls of Honour

 - If your ancestor was involved in a railway accident, you might want to consult the official Accident Reports

-- Our Railway Work, Life & Death project, a collaboration with the University of Portsmouth, features details of railway worker accidents that were investigated by the state between 1911 and 1915
+- Our Railway Work, Life & Death project, a collaboration with the University of Portsmouth, features details of railway worker accidents that were investigated by the state from the late 1880s to 1939

 - We hold examples of certificates and books presented to staff when they won an award or retired

 Whatever your family connection to the railways, you’ll find something in our collections to link with your past.